 Most people only experience wind turbines from a distance and often from the comfort of their vehicle.
 The harsh reality is that they can be hell to live with.
-You can hear what some of Australia’s wind turbines really do sound like in this short video – Wind farms are not noisy are they?
+You can hear what some of Australia’s wind turbines really do sound like in this short video.

 Try to have this playing while you read the rest of the page – it is not easy.